Skip to main content

 FieldValue

-GateBit-identical .beam files across two CI hosts; median fixture wall-clock within 3x of the C target on the BG corpus (BEAM is the concurrency target, not the perf target)
+GateBit-identical .beam files across two builds (TestReproducibility green); median fixture wall-clock within 3x of the C target on the BG corpus (BEAM is the concurrency target, not the perf target)

 TargetsOTP 27